p-acid/acidlog/README.md

-# Blog Template for Beginner
+# Blog Template for Beginner 📇

+Make your own blog with this template!

 ## About Template